What to do if the Muir Woods shuttle is full. Here are 7 ways to enjoy a day trip to Muir Woods without taking the Muir Woods shuttle.

-Whether the Muir Woods Shuttle is full of if the Muir Woods Shuttle just isn’t running – here are 7 options for getting to Muir Woods without the shuttle.
+Whether the Muir Woods Shuttle is full or if the Muir Woods Shuttle isn’t running – here are 7 other options of Muir Woods transportation.

-OPTION 1: Hop on San Francisco tours that visit Muir Woods
+OPTION 1: Hop on a San Francisco bus tour that visits Muir Woods

 Battle of the Buses: Big Corporate Buses vs. Family Owned MinibusesWinners get 10% off their 💯% local tour of San Francisco with promo code "golocal"!

 It won’t be much cheaper, but you can take a cab down into Sausalito for lunch.
-Afterwards you can take the scenic route back to the city on a ferry.
-The Sausalito ferries will take you to either Pier 41, near Fisherman’s Wharf and Pier 39 or the Sausalito ferry will take you to the Ferry Building at the end of Market Street.
-DIY San Francisco tours anyone?
+Afterward, you can take the scenic route back to the city on a ferry.
+The Sausalito ferries will take you to either Pier 41, near Fisherman’s Wharf and Pier 39, or the Ferry Building at the end of Market Street.

 If you are going to San Francisco, be sure to book Alcatraz in advance!Explore Muir Woods & Alcatraz with TripAdvisor's #1 Outdoor Activity in San Francisco on our "Day in the Bay" tour: bit.ly/DayInTheBay

-If you’ve only got two days for a San Francisco sightseeing tour, this is the tour for you.
-Not only do you get to spend over an hour at Muir Woods and in Sausalito– but you’ll be able to stay on Alcatraz for as long as you like!
+If you only have two days for a San Francisco sightseeing tour, this is the tour for you.
+Not only do you get to spend over an hour visiting Muir Woods and enjoy time in Sausalito, but you also get to explore Alcatraz for as long as you like.

 OPTION 5: Reserve parking in advance and drive up